 The course content is delivered using a variety of theoretical sessions from training faculty and external Subject Matter Experts (SMEs).
 Students are then given the opportunity to reinforce the theory in numerous realistic practical exercises.

-Normal Trust uniform with collars must be worn during classroom sessions and at mealtimes, i.e., Ironed work shirt and clean boots.
+Normal Trust uniform with collars must be worn during classroom sessions and at mealtimes, i.e., Ironed work shirt, trousers and clean boots.
 The dress code for the evenings is smart/casual, for example shirts with collars and clean footwear.

 Due to wearing respiratory protective equipment on the practical elements of the course, all delegates are required to be clean shaven at the start of every day.